wwuracingGH/v67-vcu/README.md

 3. Cut down on the crazy number of side effects (parts of a function that modify state outside the parameters or return value of a function).
 The old code had ALL side effects, which made it a bit of a nightmare to debug sometimes.

 4. Real time processing.
 The ability to time when messages will appear on the bus exactly will lead to best results for a lower bit rate bus.
-This was the big reason for switching to RTOS, which started the side effects roulette, which as it would be a nightmare to debug I ended up deciding to refactor the code before test days started. and by extension got kicked off the team.
+This was the big reason for switching to RTOS, which started the side effects roulette, which as it would be a nightmare to debug I ended up deciding to refactor the code before test days started.

 5. No heap.
 Malloc?
 More like segmentation fault!
 (6kb of ram 😔).
 This means everything is stack allocated, which means it is explicit and must always contain data, which limits some of the more object-oriented code.